 As part of her marketing of the Whale Cottage Portfolio, and to satisfy her love for writing, Chris started writing a newsletter called WhaleTales, which quickly became a must-read in the tourism industry.
 Past issues can be read on www.whalecottage.com

 Chris has served on the Board of Cape Town Tourism as Deputy Chairman, and has been a Director of FEDHASA Cape, chairing the Small Accommodation segment.
 She established Guest House Associations in Camps Bay and in Franschhoek, the foundation of which is active networking with guest house colleagues for the benefit of all.

 The WhaleTales Blog was started in 2008, and has a readership of over 30 000 unique readers per month.
 The Blog was selected as a Top 10 Finalist in the “Most Controversial” Blog category of the 2010 SA Blog Awards.
 Chris presents a Sweet & Sour Service Award every Friday.

 The WhaleTales Blog focuses on Restaurants, Tourism, and Wines, with a Cape Town and Winelands focus.

-At the end of 2017 Chris published her first book ‘SwitchBitch: My journey of Transformation from Sour to Sweet’.
-She plans to write two further books this year, one about Walking the Camino, and another about learning to dance the Salsa and the Tango, in Havana and in Buenos Aires, respectively.
+At the end of 2017 Chris published her first book ‘SwitchBitch: My journey of Transformation from Sour to Sweet’, focusing on how she achieved a weight loss of 45 kg, despite loving to eat!
+She has written two further SwitchBitch books, one about her Spiritual Transformation in Walking the Camino (2018), and a third about Traveling through Life Solo, and learning to dance the Salsa and the Tango, in Havana and in Buenos Aires, respectively, in 2019.

 Contact details: Chris von Ulmenstein , Cell 0825511323, email@example.com www.chrisvonulmenstein@com/blog,